-- The school collaborates proactively with parents, so that children receive consistent messages about how to behave at home and at school. - Parents read and sign the Home School Agreement issued annually in September - We explain the school's Five Golden Rules on our website and around school, and we expect parents to read them and support them. - We expect parents to support their child's learning, and to cooperate with the school, as set out in the Home School Agreement.
-We try to build a supportive dialogue between the home and the school, and we inform parents if we have concerns about their child's welfare or behaviour. - If the school has to use reasonable sanctions to punish a child, we expect parents to support the actions of the school.
+- The school collaborates proactively with parents, so that children receive consistent messages about how to behave at home and at school. - Parents read and sign the Home School Agreement issued annually in September. - We share and explain the school's Five Golden Rules around school, and we expect parents to read them and support them. - We expect parents to support their child's learning, and to cooperate with the school, as set out in the Home School Agreement.
+We try to build a supportive dialogue between the home and the school, and we inform parents if we have concerns about their child's welfare or behaviour. - Where the school has to use reasonable sanctions, we expect parents to support the actions of the school.
 If parents have any concerns about the way that their child has been treated, they should initially contact the Class Teacher.
 If the concern remains, they should then contact a senior leader.